 The fusion module accepts as input a concatenation of a negative control image embedding and a molecule embedding.
 The model is implemented as a two-layer multi-layer perceptron with leaky-ReLU activations.
-Finally, all image representations (i.e. both representations of real images and counterfactual representations) are passed through a projection head $g$, also implemented as a two-layer multi-layer perceptron with leaky-ReLu activations.
-Together, these components (the image encoder $\imgenc$, the chemical compound encoder $\compenc$, the fusion module $F$, and the projection head $g$) are combined into the overall \methodnameabbrev{} framework (Figure \ref{fig:framework}).
+Finally, all image representations (i.e. both representations of real images and predicted representations) are passed through a projection head $g$, also implemented as a two-layer multi-layer perceptron with leaky-ReLu activations.
+Together, these components (the image encoder $\imgenc$, the chemical compound encoder $\compenc$, the fusion module $F$, and the projection head $g$) are combined into the overall \methodnameabbrev{} framework (Fig \ref{fig:framework}).
 The entire model is optimized end-to-end with the overall \methodnameabbrev{} loss, with the exception of the frozen components of the image encoder.

-We train using the AdamW optimizer~\cite{kingma2014adam} using a ReduceLROnPlateau learning rate scheduler using batch size $64$ for $30$ epochs on two NVIDIA A100-40G graphic cards.
-We oversample negative controls to form half of the training batch for our POS-CTL models and one eighth of the training batch for our Target-2 models.
+We trained using the AdamW optimizer~\cite{kingma2014adam} using a ReduceLROnPlateau learning rate scheduler using batch size $64$ for $30$ epochs on two NVIDIA A100-40G graphic cards.
+We oversampled negative controls to form half of the training batch for our POS-CTL models and one eighth of the training batch for our Target-2 models.
 We perform a linear warm-up for $2000$ steps.
 All models are trained 3 times from random seeds.
-We save checkpoints at every 2000 steps, and use the best-performing checkpoint on the validation dataset for testing.
-Detailed hyper-parameters and architectural details can be found in Table~\ref{params} in the supplementary materials.
+We saved checkpoints at every 2000 steps, and use the best-performing checkpoint on the validation dataset for testing.
+Detailed hyper-parameters and architectural details can be found in \nameref{S11_Table}.